N26 Bank Account

 - Google Pay and Apple Pay

-Mobile banking puts your finances at your fingertips 24/7.
-There’s a host of challenger banks, digital-only banks and personal finance apps available now, designed to give you better, faster control of your cash.
+Digital banks, also known as app-based or online banks, give you a whole bank in your pocket.
+There’s a host of challenger banks, online banks and personal finance apps available now, designed to give you better, faster control of your money.

 We’ve rounded up everything you need to know so you can decide if digital banks are right for you.

-Here are a few things that you may not know about using your mobile as your main point of contact with your bank:
+Here are a few things that you may not know about using your smartphone as your main point of contact with your bank:

 You generally sign up for a bank account in Ireland in a branch but you can also do so online.
 With digital banks in Ireland, you can only sign up on your smartphone.
 You also will not get access to Internet banking on your computer with most digital banks.

-A benefit of a digital bank is having full access to your account at all times.
-Lots of mobile banks allow temporary freezing of your account in the case of a lost card, so if you find it again it’s not as much hassle to get a replacement.
-If you forget your pin, the banking apps also tend to have access to a pin reminder after you complete a couple of security questions.
+A benefit of an app-based bank is having full access to your account at all times through your digital banking smartphone app.
+Lots of digital banks allow temporary freezing of your account if you lose your card, so if you find it again it’s not as much hassle to get a replacement.
+If you forget your pin, digital banks also have access to a pin reminder after you complete a couple of security questions.

-There are a number of mobile banks available in Ireland.
+There are a number of online banks available in Ireland.
 These include: